congto/ktos-108/Lab_08_Docker_Use_Basics.md

 ```
 Then launch our Alpine container again:
 ```
-docker run --rm -p 8000:8000 -v ./:/root -i -t alpine:latest sh
+docker run --rm -p 8000:8000 -v /root:/root -i -t alpine:latest sh
 ```
 ```
 apk update && apk add python3
 cd /root
 python3 -m http.server 8000
 ```
-Again, open a browser on your local machine and point it to http://192.168.56.10:8000 (or http://localhost:8000 on your laptop)
+Again, open a browser on your local machine and point it to http://192.168.56.10:8000 (or http://compute{student#}:8000 if using the class systems)

 4) Let's make this all permanent
 Running a container and then modifying it is not the best way to use containers, although we can get an idea of what we have to do to get our code installed properly in the container environment.
 In fact, it would be better if we could just incorporate our application/service into the image instead.

 We will create a Dockerfile with the above commands, and with that description, create an image of our own.

-On the docker VM, create a file named Dockerfile in the local directory.
+On the docker VM, create a file named ```Dockerfile``` in the local directory.
 You can use a text editor on the VM itself (vi is there by default, or joe editor, which has embedded instructions).

 ```
 FROM alpine:latest